 Reading

-In the Foundation Stage and Key Stage 1, children read individually and in groups; they are also given regular opportunities to share a book with others.
+In the Foundation Stage and Key Stage 1, children read individually with an adult; they are also given regular opportunities to share a book with others.
 Teachers read a variety of written material regularly with the children: fiction and non-fiction, stories, reports, diaries, poems etc. We place a strong emphasis on phonics (letter sounds) in the early years of learning to read because we believe this lays the foundations for successful reading.
 We use ‘Bug Club’ reading scheme for KS1 guided reading and home-school reading system which requests that parents read with their children each day.
-Children need parents/carers to be reading role models, so we would strongly encourage daily reading at home beyond Key Stage 1.
+Children need parents/carers to be reading role models, so we strongly encourage daily reading at home beyond Key Stage 1.

 Writing